harisaurus/harisaurus.github.io/services.md

 ## Web Design + Development
 Having a web presence in the world today is practically a necessity.
 Many will base their opinions about your company on your website and online presence.
 I've helped many new companies and start ups design and build their websites and online presence, while further refining and perfecting websites for established companies and large businesses.

 I'm also capable of building web applications (websites that have functionality - think user accounts, payment processing etc) and have also built a few of my own.
-I'm always interested in hearing your ideas and to discover how I might be able ot help.
+I'm always interested in hearing your ideas and to discover how I might be able to help.
 <hr>

 ## Consulting + Strategy